kkjdaniel/bgg-mcp/README.md

 2. **Follow the quick setup** - Smithery handles all configuration automatically
 3. **Start using BGG tools** immediately - no manual setup required

-If you connected to Smithery before 16/10/25, remove the old BGG MCP deployment and reconnect using the link above.

 #### Or via Connectors for Claude users (Preferred)

 Add BGG MCP as a custom connector: